hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_queue_conf.md

 **Note also:** s_vmem and h_vmem (virtual memory) are only available on systems supporting RLIMIT_VMEM (see *setrlimit*(2) on your operating system).

-The UNICOS operating system supplied by SGI/Cray does not support the *setrlimit*(2) system call, using their own resource limit-setting system call instead.
-For UNICOS systems only, the following meanings
-apply:

-s_cpu
-The per-process CPU time limit in seconds.

-s_core
-The per-process maximum core file size in bytes.

-s_data
-The per-process maximum memory limit in bytes.

-s_vmem
-The same as s_data (if both are set the minimum is used).

-h_cpu
-The per-job CPU time limit in seconds.

-h_data
-The per-job maximum memory limit in bytes.

-h_vmem
-The same as h_data (if both are set the minimum is used).

-h_fsize
-The total number of disk blocks that this job can create.

 # SEE ALSO